chenery/chive-chess/README.md

 # Motivation

 To demonstrate the author's most familiar style of programming - Java in the classical object-oriented style.
+With usage of Java 8 functional idioms where it feels advantageous.

 The game of chess is concise enough to capture the rules and knock up a rudimentary 'app' with a short period of time.
 But provides significant depth to try out more advanced concepts.

 Additionally the author would like to improve his chess playing abilities!